Aldabra Atoll

 The atoll consists of a group of four larger islands, forming an oval ring of land crossed by channels and enclosing a shallow lagoon.
 The tortoises are at the top of the local terrestrial food chain, feeding on grass and shrubs.
 400 endemic flora and fauna (sub)species have been recorded on the islands, and they also hold vast waterbird colonies.

-Community Perspective: you can count yourself lucky to visit Aldabra, not only because of the costs involved but also the good weather conditions needed to set foot ashore.
+Community Perspective: you can count yourself lucky to visit Aldabra, not only because of the costs involved but also because of the good weather conditions needed to set foot ashore.
 Solivagant made a memorable visit by cruise ship in 2008, was eventually able to land and saw a characteristic “Tortoise lawn”.
-Myles did a diving trip in 1997 and found it incomparable as "Every kind of dive experience can be had at Aldabra".
+Kbecq did the same cruise in 2024 and landed at Picard Island.
+Myles made a diving trip in 1997 and found it incomparable as "Every kind of dive experience can be had at Aldabra".
 All other reviewers have worked at Aldabra in some capacity.

 Map of Aldabra Atoll